oshriv65/TicTacTow-Game/README.md

 * [Contact](#contact)

 ## General info
+- The board 3X3.
 - Points on the board need to be choose by row and column Coordinates.

 ## Technologies
 Project is created with:
 * visual studio code
 * java SE17
-* java utilities library - I used "scanner" object from that library to get input from the user.
+* java utilities library - "Scanner" object from that library to get input from the user.

 ## Features